unaisshemim/Global-Cart/README.md

 - **Price Monitoring**: UNICART tracks price changes for added items, allowing users to stay informed about potential discounts or promotions.
 - **Multi-Store Support**: The application supports integration with various online stores, giving users the flexibility to shop from their preferred platforms.
 - **User Accounts**: Users can create accounts to save their cart contents and preferences, enabling a personalized shopping experience.
-- **Notifications**: Users can opt-in to receive notifications about price changes or availability updates for their saved items.
-- **Secure Transactions**: UNICART ensures secure transactions by employing encryption protocols and adhering to industry-standard security practices.

 ## Installation